 Please have a look at some of the diving around Doune in this video produced by one of our guests, Alan Mildren of Marine Vision Studios.
 You will need Flash Player installed to view it.

-For fully catered parties of between 8 and 12 we offer a sliding scale of charges, please see our 2013 prices.
+For fully catered parties of between 8 and 12, please see our 2015 prices.

 Accommodation is in Doune Bay Lodge which is situated at the Southern end of Doune Bay, looking West across the Sound of Sleat to the Skye Cuillin.

 Tucked just 20 metres back from it's own beach (sandy below mid-tide), the Lodge offers accommodation for up to 12 guests in 8 rooms (4 twins and 4 singles).
 All have excellent sea or hillside views, with towels, duvets and bed linen provided.

 The Lodge is lined in pine throughout, the feel is warm and welcoming.
 Downstairs the open plan living area furnished with comfy sofas and chairs, provides plenty of space for relaxation, discussion or activities.
 Games and books are provided in case of poor weather, but please do bring your own favourites.
 The kitchen area has hot drink making facilities and a fridge.
 The utility area has 3 showers, 2 toilets, handbasins and drying facilities.
 All rooms have power sockets available for computer/camera/battery charging, but as power is limited please do not bring high wattage appliances such as hair dryers.

 Outside there is a full length verandah with a few steps down to the grassy foreshore above the beach.